marcoparello/CTF-Writeups/Junior-Crypt-2024/forensics/Series-SAM.md

 ![](../images/series-sam-part-1.png)

-I clicked on the link, which took me to a Google drive folder that contained two files: `ntds.dit` and `SYSTEM`.
-Since I had a `dit` and `SYSTEM` file, I used `impacket-secretsdump` to extract the hashed password of Tilen2000.
+I clicked on the link, which took me to a Google drive folder that contained a RAR file titled `Tilen.RAR`.
+I downloaded `Tilen.RAR` and placed it on my Kali Linux VM.
+I then extracted the archive, which revealed two files: `ntds.dit` and `SYSTEM`.
+Since I had a `ntds` and `SYSTEM` file, I used `impacket-secretsdump` to extract the hashed password of Tilen2000.
 So, I typed:

 ```txt
 impacket-secretsdump -ntds ntds.dit -system SYSTEM local | grep Tilen